 In a private game reserve you are not usually allowed to drive around in your own vehicle, game drives take place twice daily (usually sunrise and sunset when the animals are most active) in an open safari vehicle, with an experienced ranger and tracker.
 Private camps are typically on a full-board basis with all meals and game drives included.

-Our first stop was GomoGomo lodge after landing at the tiny Hoedspruit Airport about 45 minutes away.
+Our first stop was GomoGomo lodge after landing at the tiny Hoedspruit Airport which is about 45 minutes away.
 This is a private and intimate lodge, situated in the Klaserie Private Nature Reserve, overlooking a watering hole, where amongst other animals we saw elephant, leopard and impala.
 We were able to see the ‘Big 5’ thanks to our extremely knowledgeable ranger and tracker who worked extra hard listening to the radio and communicating with other guides as to where the animals were.
 Because of this we were able to see lions eating a giraffe kill and even the elusive leopard!

 This one was getting quite protective of his family and was posturing with us a little.
 We were safe, and the guides knew exactly what to do.
 We basically needed to sit out the stand off, not back down, and wait for him to calm down!